servian/nz-covidpass-verification-api/README.md

 * hasn't expired
 * is active

 ### Response
-If all of the above checks are valid then the verified boolean is set to true, otherwise it will be classed as false.
+If all the above checks are valid then the verified boolean is set to true, otherwise it will be classed as false.

 The following error messages are returned with status 200 if the verification fails: